MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BudgetSelector.md

 # BudgetSelector

-Contains the methods for filtering and sorting the list of shared.
+Contains the methods for filtering and sorting the list of shared budgets.
 For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript